cytoscape/cytoscape.js/documentation/md/intro.md

     * bower
 * Supports the [R language](https://www.r-project.org/) via [RCyjs](http://www.bioconductor.org/packages/release/bioc/html/RCyjs.html)
  * Supports rendering images of graphs on Node.js with [Cytosnap](https://github.com/cytoscape/cytosnap)
- * Has a full suite of tests that can be run in the browser or the terminal
+ * Has a large suite of tests that can be run in the browser or the terminal
  * Documentation includes live code examples, doubling as an interactive requirements specification; example graphs may also be freely modified in your browser's JS console
  * Fully serialisable and deserialisable via JSON
  * Uses layouts for automatically or manually positioning nodes